osniel993/e-commerce-app/README.md

 php bin/console app:product-fill
 ```

 The command allows to generate given an integer that number of products with random values.
 This is ideal
-if you intend to test the functionality of the APP without the need to add each product individually.
+if you intend to test the functionalities of the API without the need to add each product individually.

 # Product attributes